trbenfica/A-Didactic-MIPS-Simulator/README.md

 in order to provide a transparent view of how the architecture works.
 It will be seen that it constitutes a didactic software, proving to be interesting especially for students who are learning about Computer Architecture and Organization.

+# Instructions for use:

+To install:

+'''console
+$ make
+'''

+To use, just enter the commands you want in the "instructions.dsk" file, and then run:

+'''console
+$./main
+'''

 # Screenshots
  At startup:
 ![Startup](https://user-images.githubusercontent.com/50810498/185251508-d9ec82db-e024-4d1a-8924-a72745ead000.png)